pivotal-cf/docs-cloudbees/Jenkins.html.md

 ### Known Limitations

-Limitations with the current Jenkins Enterprise by CloudBees for Pivotal CF product include:
+Limitations with the current Jenkins Enterprise by CloudBees for PCF product include:

 * Currently supported buildpacks are Ruby and NodeJS
 * The operator's machine which is logged into Ops Manager installing the tile requires an internet connection to obtain the trial license